Returning to Facilities - Federally Owned Building Management

 - Keeping systems running longer hours if possible, to increase air exchanges.

-- GSA HVAC activities: In GSA-controlled federal buildings that have been idle, HVAC systems will undergo a system refresh including seasonal start-up checks and running the systems for 24 hours with maximum outside air before reoccupying.
-Additional CDC HVAC recommendations will be incorporated based on existing equipment, current configuration, and reoccupancy schedule, including disabling demand-control ventilation, increasing operating hours, increasing outside air, ensuring air filters are properly sealed, and upgrading filtration efficiency.
+- GSA HVAC activities: In GSA-operated buildings, CDC HVAC recommendations will be incorporated based on existing equipment, current configuration, and reoccupancy schedule, including disabling demand-control ventilation, increasing operating hours, increasing use of outside air, ensuring air filters are properly sealed, and upgrading air handler filtration efficiency.

-GSA is documenting the specific actions taken and planned for each government-owned, non-delegated building to share with occupant agencies.
+GSA is documenting the specific actions taken and planned for each government-owned, non-delegated building and will share with the occupant agencies.
 The information will be shared with agency points of contact and will cover HVAC systems, air filtration and plumbing systems.

 - Face Coverings: Since early April 2020, CDC advised the use of face coverings (masks) while in public places.
 Each occupant agency is responsible for establishing any requirements or guidance for face coverings usage among its employees, contractors, and visitors.
 Some agencies have already issued such guidance.
 Each Facility Security Committee (FSC), coordinating with the GSA facility manager, is responsible for determining whether face coverings will be universally required in the facility.

-- Hand Sanitizer: In early March, GSA procured and made available hand sanitizer in all GSA-controlled and operated federal buildings.
+- Hand Sanitizer: In early March, GSA procured and made available alcohol-based hand sanitizer (ABHS) in all GSA-controlled and operated federal buildings.
 The products and dispensers are located in common areas and entrances.
 GSA will continue to provide hand sanitizer for the foreseeable future.
 GSA is making sanitizer products, disinfectant wipes, and similar products available to GSA employees in GSA work areas.
 Occupant agencies are responsible for funding, procuring, and making available sanitizer products, disinfectant wipes, and similar products for their employees and visitors to use within their work areas.
+Written approval from GSA is required to store ABHS in quantities of 10 gallons or more for all GSA owned and delegated facilities.

 - Disinfecting: CDC recommends disinfecting agency-owned personal property such as desks, workstations, computer accessories, and phones.
 Agencies are responsible for procuring and providing services and/or products to clean and disinfect these items as desired.
 This service is also available from GSA on a reimbursable basis, upon request.
 You can find GSA resources to help you procure disinfecting supplies at www.gsa.gov/coronavirus.